etisamhaq/Swift-Law/README.md

 1. Open your web browser and navigate to `http://localhost:8501`.
 2. You will see the chatbot interface.
 3. Type your question regarding Pakistan's Constitution or Legal System in the chat input box.
-4. The chatbot will respond with relevant information extracted from the PDF document.

 ## File Structure